leadership

 Human Trafficking Program Manager

-Bailey holds a Bachelor of Arts from Western Kentucky University and a Master of Science degree in Criminal Justice from The University of Cincinnati.
-Bailey’s work history includes law enforcement and corrections, reentry, and the court system, but she found her passion in working with survivors of crime upon volunteering with a non-profit in Kentucky.
-As Human Trafficking Program Manager, Bailey’s goals are to bring awareness to the issue of trafficking within our community and to assist survivors in escaping and life beyond their abuse.
+Bailey holds a Bachelor of Arts from Western Kentucky University and a Master of Science in Criminal Justice degree from The University of Cincinnati.
+Bailey has worked in law enforcement and corrections, reentry, and the courts, but found her passion working with survivors of crime while volunteering with a victim service center in Kentucky.
+In addition to her role with TESSA, Bailey serves on the Board of Directors for local non-profit Forge Evolution (formerly Colorado Springs Teen Court).
+Along with Confidential Victim Advocacy, she has received certifications in Crisis Negotiation, Mental Health First Aid, Critical Incident Stress Debriefing, and Moral Reconation Therapy.
+As Human Trafficking Program Manager, Bailey is passionate about outreach to educate the community on domestic violence and human trafficking.

 Safehouse Program Manager